2024-25 Edition

 Restriction: School of Biological Sciences students have first consideration for enrollment.

 BIO SCI 3A.
 Career Decision-Making.
-1 Workload Unit.
+1 Unit.

 An introductory course designed to facilitate the career decision-making process.
 Decision-making processes, values, and standardized tests of aptitudes, interests, and values are utilized with non-test data in appraising biological sciences career options.